What is the best autism therapy for creating independence in a child with ASD?

 Lets’ deal with the last precept on that list first.

-One of the biggest complications many individuals with autism experience is the rigidity of the parent’s view of what success means.
+One of the biggest complications many individuals with autism experience (Click here to learn more about The Impact of Autism on the Family.) is the rigidity of the parent’s view of what success means.

 In other words, so many of us in first world countries have predetermined paths that we feel must be followed and milestones that must be achieved to consider life a success.

 For example, many parents feel that succeeding in high school, going on to college, getting a “good job” and then raising a family is the prescribed path for contentment and success in life.

 Others may be feel that completing high school and then training to work in the family business is the mark of success.

 But that is too narrow a definition of success to be achievable for most people with ASD.

 Life may look very different for them; it may be considered much “smaller” if you will.